heyjoakim/devops-21/weeklyLog.md

 ## Week 11

 1. Do a security assessment
-  1. Risk ntification
+  1. Risk Intification
-    1. - [ ] Identifiy assets (e.g. web application)
+    - [ ] Identifiy assets (e.g. web application)
-    1. - [ ] Construct risk scenarios (e.g. Attacker performs SQL injection on web application to download sensitive user data)
+    - [ ] Construct risk scenarios (e.g. Attacker performs SQL injection on web application to download sensitive user data)
   1. Risk Analysis
-    1. - [ ] Determine likelihood
+    - [ ] Determine likelihood
-    1. - [ ] Determine impact
+    - [ ] Determine impact
-    1. - [ ] Use a Risk Matrix to prioritize risk of scenarios
+    - [ ] Use a Risk Matrix to prioritize risk of scenarios
-    1. - [ ] Discuss what are you going to do about each of the scenarios
+    - [ ] Discuss what are you going to do about each of the scenarios

 2. Pentest your system
-  2. - [ ] Try to find a vulnerability in your project by using wmap, zaproxy, or any of the tools in the list of OWASP vulnerability scanning tools)
+  - [ ] Try to find a vulnerability in your project by using wmap, zaproxy, or any of the tools in the list of OWASP vulnerability scanning tools)
-  2. - [ ] Fix the vulnerabilities that you find
+  - [ ] Fix the vulnerabilities that you find
-  2. - [ ] Can you find the traces of the pen test in the logs?
+  - [ ] Can you find the traces of the pen test in the logs?

 3. Whitehat attack opponent team
-  3. - [ ] Try to help your fellow colleagues by pen-testing their system (group a-> group b, b->c, etc.).
+  - [ ] Try to help your fellow colleagues by pen-testing their system (group a-> group b, b->c, etc.).
 Remember that the goal is to help not to hinder.
 Send them a report of what you find.